oliverjam/node-file-server/README.md

 ## Workshop

 1. Open `workshop/server.js` in your editor
-1. Run `node workshop/server.js`, then open `http://localhost:3000` in your browser
+1. Run `npm run dev`, then open `http://localhost:3000` in your browser
 1. You should see an HTML page loaded, but with no styles
    - Check the network tab and you'll see failing requests for `.css`, `.js`, `.ico` and `.jpg` files
 1. Edit the `handlers/public.js` to make these requests work